Rafael Márquez: Alcalá

+Barcelona Atlètic

+On 14 July 2022, Márquez was appointed head coach of Barcelona Atlètic, signing a two-year contract.
+In his first season in charge, he led Barça Atlètic to a fourth place finish, qualifying for the promotional playoffs before being eliminated by Real Madrid Castilla 5–4 on aggregate.
+On 14 June 2023, it was announced that Márquez would continue with the team, signing an extension.
+On 21 July 2024, Barcelona Atlètic announced Rafael's departure of the club.

+Mexico

+On 22 July 2024, Márquez joined the Mexico national team as the assistant coach to Javier Aguirre.
+In March 2025, Márquez and Aguirre helped Mexico achieve its first Nations League title after defeating Panama 2–1 in the final.
+In July that year, they helped Mexico win the Gold Cup after defeating rivals the United States 2–1 in the final.

-Style of play & reception
+Style of play and reception

-Capable of playing as a centre-back, sweeper, or defensive midfielder, Márquez is widely considered one of Mexico's greatest-ever players.
-Nicknamed the "Kaiser of Michoacan" he has been described as elegant on the ball, dependable in the air and skillful coming out of defense.
-He also stood out for his leadership, as well as his passing range, and his ability to read the game and intercept the ball.
+Capable of playing as a centre-back, sweeper, or defensive midfielder, Márquez is widely considered to be one of Mexico's greatest-ever players.
+He has been described as elegant on the ball and in his tackling, possessing excellent technical ability and vision, tactical awareness, dependable in the air for both defending and attacking, and being skillful coming out of defense.
+Affectionately nicknamed the "Kaiser of Michoacan", he also stood out for his leadership ability.
+In 2024, La Liga included Márquez in its Barcelona best eleven of the 21st century.

-Although considered one of the best Mexican footballers of all time, Márquez is also seen as a controversial figure in the Mexican media for his indiscipline during crucial matches with Mexico.

 Outside football

 Personal life

-Márquez's father, Rafael Márquez Esqueda, was also a professional football player in Mexico.
+Márquez's father, Rafael Márquez Esqueda, was also a professional footballer.
 Rafael married Mexican actress Adriana Lavat in December 2001 and had two children, Santiago Rafael and Rafaela, before separating in 2007 and divorcing.
 He is now married to Jaydy Michel, ex-wife of singer Alejandro Sanz.
 His younger cousin, Luis Alberto Márquez, is also a professional footballer.
-Luis was formed in Atlas' rival club, Guadalajara and also played for Zacatepec.
+Luis developed in Atlas' rival club, Guadalajara and also played for Zacatepec.

+He appeared on the North American cover of FIFA 12 alongside Wayne Rooney and Landon Donovan.

+In October 2017, Márquez helped found Asociación Mexicana de Futbolistas (Mexican Footballers Association).